tfqrmdn/article-api/README.md

 # Article API Service

-A secure REST API service for managing articles and authors, built with Go, PostgreSQL, and Redis.
+A REST API service for managing articles and authors, built with Go, PostgreSQL, and Redis.

 ## Features

-- **List Articles**: GET `/articles` - Retrieve all articles with author information
+- **List Articles**: GET `/articles` - Retrieve articles with search, filtering, and pagination
 - **Create Article**: POST `/articles` - Create a new article
-- **API Key Authentication**: X-API-Key header required for all requests
-- **Redis Caching**: 10-minute cache for article listings
+- **Redis Caching**: 10-minute cache for article listings (with fallback to mock cache)
-- **Request Tracking**: Unique request ID for each request
+- **Search & Filtering**: Search by title/body content and filter by author name
+- **Pagination**: Configurable page size and page navigation
 - **Configurable Server**: Customizable host, port, and timeout settings
 - **Graceful Shutdown**: Proper server shutdown with signal handling
 - **Database**: PostgreSQL with raw SQL queries (no ORM)
 - **Docker**: Containerized application with Docker Compose
+- **Local Development**: Run without Docker using local PostgreSQL and Redis
-- **Testing**: Comprehensive unit tests
+- **Testing**: Comprehensive unit tests with coverage reports

 ## Database Schema